geofffalk/pokerhands/PokerHands/src/README.txt

+Names:Geoff Falk and Claire Fennell
+Assignment 2 of OODP module 2013.
+Programme: MSc Learning Technologies (Both of us)
+Due Date: March 31st 2013 (Submitting 29th March)

-Here is a short summary of the files and package structure of PokerHands, by Claire Fennell and Geoff Falk, Assignment 2 of OODP module 2013.
+Here is a short summary of the files and package structure of PokerHands,

 game.cardscoring
 ----------------